 “Although I like the idea of writing the words over and over while spelling out loud, I have decided not to do that because I don’t want to focus mainly on spelling.
 I’m pretty good at it already because I know how to recognize spelling patterns.
 I hate writing sentences.
 I think it’s a weakness of mine.
 So, I think I should try using the vocabulary words in sentences with context clues.
 This will be a big challenge for me, but I know that with practice, I will get better at it, and then I will be able to use the words in a real-life situation.”

-Ask your students to think out loud or write down the thoughts that come as they are deciding which study habits they will try.
+Ask your students to think aloud or write down the thoughts that come as they decide which study habits they will try.
 Encourage them to explain why they choose one technique but not another.
 Step to one side and announce that it’s now the next day.
 Model aloud or in writing:

 “Writing sentences with the vocabulary words was really difficult for me!
 Although I thought I understood the meaning of all the words, I discovered that I didn’t really know most of them well enough to easily create a sentence.
 I found myself looking up the words in different dictionaries to read different definitions and even googling for sentences with the words just to get some ideas.
 I wasn’t able to finish learning all the words because I didn’t set aside enough time.
 It’s not as easy as I had thought it would be.
 However, I am very confident in my ability to use the words I finished studying in writing and speaking.
 I won’t forget them.
 They’re now a part of my vocabulary.
 I will study like this again, but next time I’ll schedule more time to do it.”